Map of the Internet

 the Floors (ZZZ) graphed bottom to top.

 A few sample IP's are shown from user traffic logs.
 Note the interesting dispersion.
 The main density is within Galaxies 190 through 216.
 The Galaxies in 130 through 170 range tend to be specific countries and governments.
-Sparadic points on the far left are from major internet pioneer networks such as HP, IBM, APPLE or HOME.COM.
+Sporadic points on the far left are from major internet pioneer networks such as HP, IBM, APPLE or HOME.COM.
 Military IP's can be found in Galaxy 33 and 132, among other places.

 MOVES